codeabode101/webapp/README.md

 cargo build --bin codeabode
 ```

+### codeabode.py

 Go to `https://github.com/codeabode101/agents` and download the binary from releases or setup using the guide in `README.md`.

+From there, you can use `./codeabode.py` or you can use the binary compiled with `PyInstaller` in releases.
+When I say `./codeabode.py`, I refer to whichever of those you may be using, from the **agents repo**.

 Make a curriculum using `./codeabode.py curriculum`, this will walk you through creating a student.
 Make sure you have a **GEMINI_API_KEY** before running this step or else you won't be able to complete the task.

+### cli

 Only **add** and **reset** work in the cli for now.